Learning Decision-Focused Uncertainty Sets in Robust Optimization: Examples

 \subsection{Inventory management}

 \paragraph{Problem description. } We consider a two-stage adjustable \gls{RO} problem on inventory management~\citep[Section 5.2.1]{pareto}.
-There exist a retail network consisting of a single warehouse and $n$ different retail points, indexed by $i = 1, \dots, n$.
+There exists a retail network consisting of a single warehouse and $n$ different retail points, indexed by $i = 1, \dots, n$.
 For simplicity, only a single product is sold.
 There are a total of $C$ units of the product available, and each retail point starts with $0$ inventory and is capable of stocking at most $c_i$ units.
-The transportation costs for distributing the items at the $i$th retail point is $t_i$ currency units per unit of inventory, and the operating cost is $h_i$ per unit.
-The revenues per unit is $r_i$, which we take as our family parameter, $\ie,~y=r$, as these values are known but may be subject to minor changes across problem instances.
-Customer demand is uncertain, with a nominal demand plus an additional amount dependent on $m$ market factors.
-The formula for the demand at retail point $i$ is

-where $\bar{a}_i \in \reals$ denotes the nominal demand, and $q_i \in \reals^m$ denotes the exposure of demand $a_i$ to the market factors.
-We denote with $u$ the unknown market factors, which belong to an uncertainty set $\uncset(\theta)$.
-The decision variable is the stocking decisions for all retail points, denoted $s \in \reals^n$.
-In addition, the problem involves a vector $w(u)$ of realized sales at each point, which is dependent on stocking decision $s$ and the unknown factors $u$ affecting the demand.
-We have

-for each retail point.
-The manager makes stocking decisions to maximize worst-case profits, which is equivalent to minimizing worst-case loss, $-r^Tw(u) + (t+h)^Ts$, $\forall u\in \uncset(\theta)$.
+The transportation cost for distributing the items at the $i$th retail point is $t_i$ currency units per unit of inventory, and the operating cost is $h_i$ per unit. \RC{The revenue per unit is $r_i$, which we take as a context parameter, as these values are known but may be subject to minor changes across problem instances, \ie, supplier price changes.
+Customer demand $u \in \reals^n$ is uncertain, but we have access to contextual data on $q$ market factors, $F \in \reals^{(n,q)}$, which influences the demand covariance.
+The total contextual information is thus $x = (r,F)$.} The decision variable is the stocking decisions for all retail points, denoted $s \in \reals^n$.
+In addition, the problem involves a vector $w(u)$ of realized sales at each point, which is dependent on stocking decision $s$ and the unknown factors $u$ affecting the demand; we have \RC{$w_i(u) = \min\{s_i,u_i\} $} for each retail point.
+The manager makes stocking decisions to maximize worst-case profits, which is equivalent to minimizing worst-case loss, $-r^Tw(u) + (t+h)^Ts$, $\forall u\in \uncset(\theta,x)$.
 For each problem instance, the \gls{RO} formulation is given as